-Please note: Every individual school will have Covid-19 rules and procedures specific to them when they re-open.
+Please note: Every individual school and college will have Covid-19 rules and procedures specific to them when they re-open in September.
 Please get in touch with your school and follow their guidelines.

 All schools and colleges in Newham have been working exceptionally hard to keep children and young people safe.
 We are grateful for the hard work of staff and teachers, who have helped to introduce a range of measures to try to help keep pupils safe.

 From Wednesday 1 September, Newham schools will reopen, welcoming back pupils and staff as the new school year starts.
 Exact reopening dates will vary.
 Please check with your school.